7 Mindfulness Exercises for Beginners to Transform Your Life

 Perhaps before taking deep breaths, take a moment to look at your chosen object.

-PS, make sure that your chosen object is something that soothes you, whether it’s painting or just looking at the sky.
+PS, make sure that your chosen object is something that soothes you, whether it’s a painting or just looking at the sky.

 Once you’ve gathered what’s happening, you might want to consider pouring your thoughts into your journal.